Silver Lake

 Walleye: below average abundance, average size.

-Northern Pike: above average abundance, smaller than average size.
+Northern Pike: below average abundance, average size.

-Channel Catfish: average abundance, average size.
+Channel Catfish: below average abundance, average size.

 Bullhead species: lower than average abundance, average size.